Solomonic & Eversheds Sutherland

 The first two limbs of this tech strategy focused on litigation technology and legal project management.
 The third part of the strategy emphasised data and analytics and explored the significant role of both in enhancing and evolving the client offering.

 The process for selecting technologies followed a best-in-class supplier selection approach, involving robust trials and pilots led by project managers.
-This concluded with a meticulous review, not just of the technology itself, but also how it would be integrated into overall operational use.
+It concluded with a meticulous review, not just of the technology itself, but also how it would be integrated into overall operational use.

 The third limb of Eversheds tech strategy: data and analytics